Adult Opportunities

 Content Detail

-Trees and forests in urban areas and in the wild provide essential benefits to society and the environment but face increasing challenges that put them at risk.
-We will explore forest ecology through three units that include presentations, discussion, and field exploration:
+Trees and forests in urban areas and in the wild provide essential benefits to people and the environment but face increasing challenges that put them at risk.
+The course will take place in person and online, and will explore forest ecology through three units that include field exploration, classroom instruction, discussions, and presentations:

 Credit: 4 semester hours (or equivalent), upper division undergraduate

 Prerequisites: For additional information on prerequisites, travel requirements, and registration, please review the What to Know section.
-This course requires an $1,800 course fee, payable to The Morton Arboretum

 Age: This course is open to students currently enrolled in the Associated Colleges of the Chicago Area (ACCA) consortium.
+An option to audit the course is also available by selecting the Audit option in the Availability section.

 Course number: ACCA-FE